 We also gather data on how well the treatments we provide work so we can identify ways to improve.
 We share our data with organizations that manage national databases so that our results can be compared to other hospitals’ results.

 We are proud to have outcomes that are consistently among the best in the nation.
-In 2019 – for the 27th year in a row – U.S. News & World Report ranked Seattle Children’s among the nation's top children's hospitals.
+For more than 25 years, U.S. News & World Report has ranked Seattle Children’s among the nation's top children's hospitals.

 Learn more about statistics and outcomes for these clinical programs: